 At Key stage 3 we encourage pupils to be imaginative and explore the use of the English language using written and verbal tasks.
 Some of the previous topics used have been designing their own superheroes and writing a survival guide if they were stranded in a desert.
 The pupils that have taken part in these topics seem to have thoroughly enjoyed it and have learnt that they can express themselves better than they ever imagined.

-At Key Stage 4 we offer a range of qualifications in English including Functional skills from entry level 1 through to Level 2, Level 2 being the equivalent of a GCSE Grade C. We also offer GCSE’s for those pupils who are keen to achieve a GCSE in this subject.
-The functional skills are offered to enable our pupils to gain a head start when they leave Crookhey and enter a college, where all pupils taking a vocational diploma need to undertake a functional skills qualification, whether they have a GCSE in English or not.
+At Key Stage 4 we offer a range of qualifications in English including Functional skills from entry level 1 through to Level 2, Level 2 being the equivalent of a GCSE Grade C. We also offer GCSE accreditation in this subject to all our pupils.
+Functional skills are offered to allow our pupils a head start when they leave Crookhey and enter a college, where all pupils undertaking a vocational diploma need a functional skills qualification, whether they have a GCSE in English or not.
 These qualifications work well with the vocational curriculum that Crookhey Hall offers.

 The newly formed literacy team are keen to ensure that all the pupils who pass through Crookhey Hall are given the best possible opportunity to achieve a qualification in English and more importantly gain the literacy skills needed for life outside of school.

-We in Maths strive to make sure that our students enjoy Maths lessons while being encouraged and challenged at all times and always with measurable progress in the back of our minds.
+In Math’s, we strive to make sure that our students enjoy lessons while being encouraged and challenged at all times and always with measurable progress in mind.
 The students are offered material that allows them to think about Mathematics in a creative way, functionally and with heavy emphasis on Key Skills and Skills for Life.

-All pupils also achieve an Adult Numeracy and Functional Skills qualification during their time at Crookhey Hall.
+All pupils study functional math’s alongside Entry Level and GCSE qualifications.
 These encourage pupils to demonstrate their mathematical skills in a range of contexts and for various purposes.
 They are essentially concerned with developing and recognising the ability of learners to apply and transfer skills in ways that are appropriate to their situation.
 These qualifications help give our young people the best possible prospects for the future.
-All the Maths qualifications we offer at Crookhey Hall are recognised and highly regarded by Futher Education institutions, meaning our pupils leave in a fantastic position to access whatever future they may choose after leaving the school.
+All the Math’s qualifications we offer at Crookhey Hall are recognised and highly regarded by Further Education institutions, meaning our pupils leave in a fantastic position to access whatever future they may choose after leaving the school.

 When pupils leave Crookhey Hall School, we hope their Mathematics lessons have helped develop and shape them to reflect understandings and processes that are meaningful, important and useful to individuals and society.